boostvolt/playlolly-stripe-tebex-poc/README.md

-# Playlolly Stripe X Tebex PoC
+# Stripe & Tebex PoC

-This is a full stack TypeScript PoC to test the feasibility of stripe checkout and product delivery via Tebex API for [Playlolly](https://playlolly.net).
+This is a full stack TypeScript PoC to test the feasibility of stripe checkout and product delivery via Tebex API.

 ## Test payment